Kritarth-G/Credit_Card_Fraud_Detection/README.md

--> Also uploaded is the Jupyter file
+-> Or run Credit_Card.ipynb in Jupyter Notebook or Google Colab